divarvel/slides-template/slides.md

 ---

-# Title that should be centered but is not because of notes
+# Titles are centered correctly even in the presence of notes

 ::: notes
 | notes that are displayed because the right flag is added to the pandoc
 | invocation.
 The leading `|` character allows to preserve line breaks,
-| that's convenient in notes
+| that's convenient in notes.
+| notes can be toggled with `n`
 :::

 ---